-107 Chapel Lane New Boston, TX 75570 Cell 2: (903)306-8923
+107 Chapel Lane New Boston, TX 75570 Cell 2: (903)306-8923 Office (Main Line) 2: (903)223-9841 E-Mail: Eric.Voyles@TexAmericasCenter.com Build Lease Manage Sell Incentives Logistics

 DISCLAIMER: The material contained in this Incentives Summary is for informational purposes only and to provide general guidance and assistance to those interested in developing or further expanding their business at TexAmericas Center.
 It is not intended to be construed or relied upon as legal, accounting, or other professional services or advise.
 It should not be construed as a commitment.
 Program availability and eligibility is not guaranteed as to any incentive program or grant.
 Please be aware that the information contained herein is subject to change without notice.
 If uncertain as to how to proceed on any given incentive program or grant application, legal or other professional services should be sought.
 Any estimates are based upon an assumption of jobs to be created and capital to be invested.